artinte/deep-learning/README.md

 pip3 install torch torchvision torchaudio
 ```

-In this section, we will set up all the development environments, such as the VS Code editor, CUDA installation, Python installation, and Windows Terminal.
+In this section, we will set up all the development environments, such as the [Visual Studio Code](https://code.visualstudio.com/) , CUDA installation, Python installation, and Windows Terminal.

 1.2 [Introduction to Tensors](https://artinte.github.io/deep-learning/tensor_intro.html)